Public Library and Baths, Balsall Heath: Future

 The building reopened in April 2012 after 16 months of structural work on the fire exit of Pool 2, asbestos removal from the basement, and extensive cleaning and painting.

-Pool 2 is currently open for swimming and is well used, but Pool 1 has been closed since 2003.
+Pool 1 has been closed since 2003, and pool 2 closed in October 2023 for extensive renovation works.
 The second-class 'slipper' baths were in continual use until October 2004, but have since closed.

 In January 2017 it was reported that the council plans to close the baths in June 2017.
 The Friends' group and an action group formed for the purpose explored options to keep the baths open under community ownership.
 It was announced that the pool would continue to stay open.
-Since then, the pool has remained open to the community for swimming and Moseley Road Baths CIO and the Friends have been working with the City Council, the National Trust, the World Monuments Fund and Historic England to draw up plans for their long-term restoration.
+The pool subsequently remained open to the community for swimming and Moseley Road Baths CIO until October 2023, and the Friends worked with the City Council, the National Trust, the World Monuments Fund and Historic England to draw up plans for a long-term restoration.
 On 2 October 2023 Moseley Road Baths closed for swimming and all other activities, as the next major phase of work to the building started.
-This phase was expected to be completed in Spring 2025.
-In August 2024, ISG Ltd began restoration and redevelopment work.
+This first phase was expected to be completed in Spring 2025, and began in August 2024, led by ISG Ltd.

+In May 2026, the renovation project was awarded a further £9.2 million grant from the National Lottery Heritage Fund, which completed funding for phase 2 of the baths' restoration project.
+Phase 2 will see the historic gala pool restored to public use for swimming, with the smaller pool 2 into a 'flexible event space'.
+Further works include the addition of a community health and wellbeing hub, a community gym, and a conversion of the boiler room into a flexible studio space.
+The site will be fully accessible and is expected to reopen in late 2028.